Counsel for sports, athletes & creators.

 Business Formation

-Drew Jacobs played Division I basketball at Boston College.
-He understands athlete career timelines, locker room dynamics, and what's at stake in every deal.
+Our founder played Division I basketball at Boston College.
+That perspective runs through how our team handles athlete career timelines, signing windows, and what is actually at stake in a deal.

 Multi-State Licensing